ScottJWalter/tasker-youtube-pushover/README.md

 ## Troubleshooting

 * This is probably common knowledge, but it wasn't to me until it happened.
 In mucking around with the notification settings on my device, I learned that if you "silence" the Pushover app (i.e. turn off vibration, sound, etc. so the notifications get logged to the app but not displayed), this system will _not_ work.
 It needs the pop-up part of the notification system to trigger Tasker.
-The Pushover/Tasker integration makes sure the pop up notifications dont' appear.
+The Pushover/Tasker integration makes sure the pop up notifications don't appear.

 ## Background